Detection of lorises in the field. Eyeshine, sympatric species, search stretegies

 Sampling is done for determination of species, of numbers of individuals in a given area or population, population dynamics and answers to many ecological questions.
 For development of a sampling program, one essential step is the comparison and evaluation of potential sampling techniques.
 Usually this is done by randomly locating sites in a habitat and collecting one sample unit by each sampling technique being considered; care should be taken that one technique does not interfere or bias another one (Pedigo, 1994; Buntin, 1994).
 Changes of habitat quality or behaviour of the species, for instance weather conditions, annualperiodic differences in density of foliage, changes of distribution / abundance of food, migration, occurrence of hibernation / torpor periods, increased or decreased caution in relation to breeding periods might influence results.

-Standardized methods for determination
+Standardized methods for

-of population density in general and of average population density in a
+of population density in general and of average population

-larger area with uneven distribution or differences in detectability of
+larger area with uneven distribution or differences in

-speciemens: see literature about biological and geographic survey methods
+speciemens: see literature about biological and geographic

 below, under references